 What to Bring (and What Not to Bring)

 This guide will help you in planning for your year in housing and packing for your arrival on campus.
 This is not an exhaustive list, either of what is recommended to bring.
 Also, while we have provided a thorough list of prohibited items, additional restrictions may apply, as the university reserves the right to restrict items as deemed necessary for community safety.
-Please refer to the Guide to Residential Living for more details.
+Please refer to the Guide to Residential Living (PDF) for more details.
 It is strongly advised that if you are uncertain about whether or not an item is permitted, students move in without the item, and check with a housing staff member before bringing the item into the residence halls.

 Most students bring…